badercodes/state-code-task/README.md

-## CODED - React State - Code Demo
+## CODED - React State - Code Task

 1 - To get started - navigate to the project directory from your terminal/command line interface and type the following command : `npm start`